chandras-xl/Artemis-helm-chart/README.md

 # Artemis-helm-chart
 Artemis helm chart to deploy messaging cluster on k8s's

-The helm chart is copy of below repoistory with few modification in the below files.<br>
+The helm chart is a fork of below repository with few modification in the below files.<br>
 `master-configmap.yaml`<br>
 `master-statefulset.yaml`<br>
 `slave-statefulset.yaml`<br>